cmda-bt/pt-course-20-21/getting-started.md

 If you’re on Windows, you should upgrade to _Windows 10 (1903)_ and install the Windows Subsystem for Linux using [this guide](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/) ([or video](https://www.youtube.com/watch?v=Cvrqmq9A3tA))
 .
 Follow it until you see “Installation successful”.
 Additionally you can install the [Windows Terminal][terminal] and switch to using WSL.

-> Be ware that lecturers may not be able to help you with specific problems on Windows.
-Ask questions on MS Teams to other Windows users.
+> 💡 Be ware that lecturers may not be able to help you with very specific Windows problems.
+Additionally some resources used in this course show the MacOS interface.
+If you're on Windows many tools offer equivelant experiences and most steps and commands you enter will be the same.
+If something is different on Windows, please let your instructor and other students know in the `#windows` channel so we can troubleshoot and look at alternatives!

 *MacOS:*
 Apple already has a terminal emulator by default to provide a command line interface.
 Just search for `terminal` in **spotlight** or find it in your applications folder.